-It is clear that the anchoring bias influences the investment decisions and that may lead to a wrong investment decision.
+It is clear that the anchoring bias influences the investment decisions, which may lead to a wrong investment decision.
 There are psychological and factual ways to avoid this bias.
 A few of them could be:

 Critical thinking means that if all are talking good about a stock or any other financial instrument, then one should try to dig out negative points as well.
 Such an approach would give investors a broader view of the market.
-One way of critical thinking is that an investor must use reasoning and valuation principles (such as DCF), rather than basing their decision on just the current stock price.
-Moreover, if the price of the stock goes up or falls, then also investors must refer to the fundamentals to make decisions.
+One way of critical thinking is that an investor must use reasoning and valuation principles (such as DCF) rather than basing their decision on just the current stock price.
+Moreover, if the stock price goes up or falls, investors must also refer to the fundamentals to make decisions.

 One can also overcome anchoring bias by rejecting some anchors.
 Certain anchors, such as valuation multiples and historical values, may mislead investors.
 So, it is better to reject them.
 If there is a situation when an investor needs to use anchors, then also it is best to replace or back them with quantifiable data.